The Alberta Library

 Improve online discovery for consortium members

-The Alberta Library (TAL), a consortium of 49 public, university, college, technical institute and special libraries, selected a solution from OCLC to launch its revamped union catalogue, TAL Online, in October 2013.
+The Alberta Library (TAL), a consortium of 49 public, university, college, technical institute and special libraries, selected a solution from OCLC to launch its revamped union catalog, TAL Online, in October 2013.
 By adding OCLC control numbers into member libraries' records to facilitate deep linking and by maintaining holdings in the WorldCat® database, the consortium greatly enhanced the discovery process for users throughout the province.

 In July 2013, The Alberta Library and the Alberta Municipal Affairs Public Library Services Branch entered into an agreement to revamp TAL Online using WorldCat, the most comprehensive online database of resources available in libraries worldwide.
-Working with the WorldCat group catalogue provides users with a modern interface that includes social tools such as list creation, a Facebook widget and a Google gadget.
+Working with the WorldCat group catalog provides users with a modern interface that includes social tools such as list creation, a Facebook widget and a Google gadget.
 Improved searching and metadata for accessing multilingual resources and a multilingual interface support the goals of the provincial government to provide services to help integrate immigrants.
 WorldCat surfaces Alberta's library collections through Google Books, Wikipedia, social networking sites such as Goodreads and DOGObooks and other OCLC syndication partners.

 "The revamped TAL Online launched in October 2013.
 Within the first six months, TAL Online has supported more than 50,000 users, more than 200,000 searches and thousands of interlibrary loan requests."